Multi-step phase transition and gravitational wave from general $\mathbb{Z}_2$ scalar extensions: The one-loop effective potential

 For gauge bosons, only the longitudinal modes receive contributions from thermal loops at leading order, which leads to

-If $\Phi_2$ is real, the terms related to $I_2$ should be reduced by half.
+If $\Phi_2$ is real, the terms in the bracket related to $I_2$ should be reduced by half.

-\section{Analysis of Two-step Phase Transition}
+\section{Analysis of two-step phase transition}

-Since we are focusing on a two-step phase transition, we would like to give an analytic calculation on the possibility of a two-step phase transition.
-To simplify the calculation, we will take the leading terms in Eq.~\eqref{eq:effpot} only when we derive the analytic conditions.
-The leading terms are reparametrized as
+Since the numerical simulation of the phase transition can be tedious and time consuming, it is better to have a brief analytic calculation on the possibility of a two-step phase transition prior to the numerical analysis.
+For simplicity, we will take the leading terms in Eq.~\eqref{eq:effpot} only when we derive the conditions for two-step phase transitions analytically.
+The leading terms can be parametrized as

 with the relation between original and hatted parameters given by

 for real $\Phi_2$ and

 for complex $\Phi_2$.
 The contributions from extra terms are